Skip to main content

 • F1 -> SP3 -> DH1-LG2, DH2-LG3

 Only Nodes that have all the required labels can be pulled in correctly.
-If a Node is missing the required topology labels, it will be omitted from the generated topology.
+If a Node is missing the required topology labels, the generated topology omits it.

 Block topology

 The block topology implementation is designed for NVlink systems, with one block per NVlink domain.
 One block is generated for each unique ds.coreweave.com/nvlink.domain label value on the Nodes.
 The block size is set to the size of the largest block.
-If a block has fewer than 2 nodes, no block topology configuration is emitted.
+If a block has fewer than two Nodes, the controller emits no block topology configuration.